 Available Positions for Postdoctoral Fellows

 If you are interested in applying for an available position, please contact the principal investigator directly using the contact information included with the position listing.
-You might find additional postdoc opportunities by searching the NYU School of Medicine website for a researcher or department that interests you.
-There may be additional research opportunities available.
+You might find additional postdoc and research opportunities by searching the NYU Grossman School of Medicine website for a researcher or department that interests you.

 Current postdocs nearing the end of their appointment can log into the postdoc community using their Kerberos ID to browse a list of job openings.
 Faculty and administrators from outside institutions who wish to add a job opening to this list can do so by submitting a career opportunity form.

 NYU Grossman School of Medicine is an equal opportunity employer committed to fostering diversity for postdoctoral fellows in the workplace.
 The following positions offer competitive salaries, excellent benefits, and eligibility for student housing.

 The laboratory of Mark J. Mulligan, MD, at NYU Langone investigates the human immune responses to pathogens and vaccines by studying how the human body successfully reacts to vaccines and battles infections, and conversely, how infectious pathogens escape immune surveillance.
 The Mulligan Lab is looking for a highly motivated postdoctoral fellow with interest in human immunology and translational medicine to work on currently funded projects and new projects in development.
 Projects include but are not limited to COVID-19 and influenza human vaccine studies and new vaccine development.
 For more information about Mulligan Lab positions or to apply, please email Dr. Mulligan at email@example.com and Dr. Samanovic-Golden at firstname.lastname@example.org.

 Role of Growth Factor and Cytokine in Autoimmune Diseases, Inflammatory, or Musculoskeletal Disorders—May 13, 2022